StefanScherer/basebox-slave/README.md

 * Java + Jenkins Swarm Client (Node labels: windows + vmware)

 ### virtualbox-slave
 The `virtualbox-slave` VM is a Ubuntu machine.
 This machine has the IP address `176.16.32.4` and has SSH port opened.
+This VM will build baseboxes for the VirtualBox provider, eg. running machines on notebooks.

 You can login to your jenkins slave with SSH with the following command: